 Usually, a wrap cannot be signed off until it fulfills certain criteria.
 This is controlled by a special enabling cell that usually contains a formula that unlocks the signature widget by returning TRUE when the wrap can be signed.
 To select an enabling cell for the signoff widget, click on the small pen, then select the enabling cell.

-If you change the enabling logic, perhaps one or more already signed wrap instances would not have been possible to sign because the signature field wouldn’t have been enabled.
+If you change the enabling logic, perhaps one or more already signed wraps would not have been possible to sign because the signature field wouldn’t have been enabled.
 ExcelWraps detects this and signals these “impossible” signatures with a red border around the signature field.

-To avoid this, we recommend that you use simple logic for each enabling cell to ensure that both old instances and new instances always satisfy the applicable cell enabling logic.
-The easiest way to do this is to add a hidden Holder widget that contains the creation date for the wrap instance.
-In the code for the enabling cell, you can then use an =if() statement to select different enabling logic based on the wrap instance creation date.
+To avoid this, we recommend that you use simple logic for each enabling cell to ensure that both old and new wraps always satisfy the applicable cell enabling logic.
+The easiest way to do this is to add a hidden Holder widget that contains the creation date for the wrap.
+In the code for the enabling cell, you can then use an =if() statement to select different enabling logic based on the wrap creation date.
 Learn more on the help page about Making changes to your wraps.

 Your wrap may require the user to have certain combinations of roles to enable signing.
 For the Sign Role, select the combination of roles that a user must have to be able to sign.
 If it is possible to revoke a previous signature, specify the required user authority for the Unsign role.

 For each event, select the first role that users must have.
 If additional roles are required for a user to be eligible, add them to the same group.
 A user must have all the roles in the group to qualify.
 In the example above, a user must be both T-Service and H-Manager to unsign the wrap.

 To add another combination of roles that also make users eligible, click on New Group and add all the rules to the group that a user must alternatively have.
 A user must have all the roles in at least one of the groups to qualify.